johsteffens/About-Me/README.md

 **A: No. There are legitimate claims depending on the existing patent system remaining in place.
 The system needs a change, but that change can only be a gradual process.**

 **Q:** Some countries withstand industrial pressure to allow software patents.
 Should they relent? <br>
 **A: Emphatically no!
 Pressure is healthy when it is channeled into efforts for better solutions.
-I maintain hope that arrive at a good one, eventually.**
+I maintain hope that we arrive at a good one, eventually.**

 **Q:** From where do you think might a better solution arise. <br>
 **A: The free software movement has brought up many excellent ideas.
 The missing step is finding a grand unified theory combining freedom and protection.**